SyneticNL/Hyral/documentation/Core/resource.md

 * The type of resource
 * The id of the resource
 * The data of the resource
-* The metadata of the resource containing:
+* The relationships of the resource
-  * The available relationships for the resouce

 ## Relations
 Hyral exposes the available relations on a resource and makes the related resources available via the data attribute.

 A typical resource with a relation is structured as follows: